CODeRUS/voicemail-notifications/README.md

 # voicemail-notifications
-Test application for showing voicemail notifications
+Test application for showing voicemail notifications for SailfishOS